 Publishing a book is not a race against the clock

-Publishing an ebook on Kindle or Smashwords, or a Print On Demand paperback with Createspace or Lulu takes literally minutes to complete and anyone with an ounce of computer know-how can do it.
+Publishing an ebook on Kindle or Draft2Digital, Smashwords, or a print on demand paperback with Blurb or Lulu takes literally minutes to complete and anyone with an ounce of computer know-how can do it.